 If a claim is denied, you may write to the claims administrator for a review of the claim on appeal.
-The claimant must request the review on appeal in writing within 60 calendar days after the claim is denied.
-A claimant who fails to submit an appeal request within the 60-day period will have no further right to appeal.
+You must request the review on appeal in writing within 60 calendar days after the claim is denied.
+If you fail to submit an appeal request within the 60-day period, you will have no further right to appeal.